 The first three months of marriage as a newlywed wife was both amazing and challenging.
-If I had to put a percentage on those two things, I would say it was 95% amazing and 5% challenging.
+If I had to put a percentage on those two things, I would say it was 95% amazing and 5% challenge.
 I was (and still am) in a daydream, in awe that I married my prince charming this past summer.

 After our honeymoon, it was time to jump into our brand new roles as husband and wife.
 This was the time I was fully becoming accustomed to my role as a housewife.
-I figured out what my routine was, continued on organizing the house, and ended up discovering how much I loved being a housewife!
-I always wanted to be a stay-at-home wife, and dreamed of the day I would be able to do so.
+I figured out what my routine was, continued organizing the house, and ended up discovering how much I loved being a housewife!
+I always wanted to be a stay-at-home wife and dreamed of the day I would be able to do so.

 When Matt was on board from the beginning, I was thrilled!
 But I didn’t know if I would like it or not in the long term.
 I thought that I would get bored staying at home, and would want to go back to work part-time.
 However, by the end of the summer, I knew I wasn’t going back.
-I had found my path in life, and felt that this was where God intended for me to be.
-It is a position I am blessed to be in, and take quite seriously.
+I had found my path in life and felt that this was where God intended for me to be.
+It is a position I am blessed to be in and take quite seriously.
 The role of a housewife never ends.
-It is definitely a 24/7 job, which I do not mind one bit.
+It is a 24/7 job, which I do not mind one bit.

 ♥ How To Be Productive When Working From Home: 5 Tips and Advice as a Homemaker + Blogger